nelson-lojo/in-context-learning/README.md

     - You can find our (original) proposal at [`reports/proposal.pdf`](https://github.com/nelson-lojo/in-context-learning/blob/main/reports/proposal.pdf)
     - Our initial submission at [`reports/draft_1.pdf`](https://github.com/nelson-lojo/in-context-learning/blob/main/reports/proposal.pdf)
     - Our final report at [`reports/final_report.pdf`](https://github.com/nelson-lojo/in-context-learning/blob/main/reports/final_report.pdf)
-- To run training on Google Colab or Kaggle, load the corresponding notebook in [`src/training_notebooks/`](https://github.com/nelson-lojo/in-context-learning/blob/main/src/training_notebooks/)
+- ~~To run training on Google Colab or Kaggle, load the corresponding notebook in [`src/training_notebooks/`](https://github.com/nelson-lojo/in-context-learning/blob/main/src/training_notebooks/)~~
     - Do note that full training took us approximately 30 hours per task for "non-causal" ReLU-attn training on a P4 GPU, so you may run into problems on preemptible platforms
+    - This is currently not supported due to large codebase changes
 - All fully trained model weights are available at [this link](https://drive.google.com/file/d/1i40FeNi5K0UzOH7I5wp32vBKCELSc8PD/view?usp=sharing)